 Why Enterprises Need a DLP Solution

 As enterprises expand, the amount of data they collect grows exponentially.
-From customer information and intellectual property to employee data and financial records, bigger companies accumulate the kind of highly sensitive information that attracts malicious outsiders and falls under the scope of data protection regulations the world over.
+From customer information and intellectual property to employee data and financial records, bigger companies accumulate the kind of highly sensitive information (PII, PCI, PHI and more) that attracts malicious outsiders and falls under the scope of data protection regulations the world over.
 This brings with it increasingly complex challenges that enterprises must address in the development of their data protection strategies.

-To meet them, enterprises have a number of tools at their disposal.
+To meet them, enterprises have a number of security products at their disposal.
 Among them, Data Loss Prevention (DLP) solutions address a number of issues that fall outside the scope of traditional data protection tools such as antiviruses and firewalls which focus on outside threats.
-Protecting sensitive categories of data directly rather than the systems collecting and storing them, DLP tools provide a way for enterprises to identify, monitor and control the data that they need to protect.
+Protecting sensitive categories of data directly rather than the systems collecting and storing them, DLP tools provide a way to identify, monitor and control the enterprise data that they need to protect.
 Let’s take a closer look at the benefits DLP solutions can bring to enterprises’ cybersecurity frameworks.

 Compliance with Data Protection Regulations

-One of the biggest challenges enterprises face when it comes to data protection is compliance.
+One of the biggest challenges enterprises face when it comes to data protection is regulatory compliance.
 The EU’s General Data Protection Regulation (GDPR) ushered in a new era in data protection legislation that grants new rights to data subjects and places the responsibility for data protection squarely on companies’ shoulders.
-While previous laws, most notably in specialized areas such as finance and health, imposed some data protection requirements on enterprises, GDPR was the first to make data protection by design and by default mandatory and impose hefty fines on anyone found to be noncompliant with it.
+While previous laws, most notably in specialized areas such as finance (e.g. PCI DSS) and health (e.g. HIPAA), imposed some data protection requirements on enterprises, GDPR was the first to make data protection by design and by default mandatory and impose hefty fines on anyone found to be non-compliant with it.

 GDPR has since served as the blueprint for a number of similar, strict data protection regulations around the world, from the California Consumer Privacy Act to Brazil’s Lei Geral de Proteção de Dados (LGPD) and Thailand’s Personal Data Protection Act (PDPA).

 Data transparency is a key element of any compliance effort.
 Enterprises must be aware of where sensitive data is stored, who has access to it and how it moves in and outside their networks.
 Enterprise DLP solutions help find, monitor and control sensitive information on company networks.
-By ensuring employees cannot transfer, copy or upload data classified as personal information under data protection laws, enterprises can reduce the chances of a disastrous data leak.
+By ensuring employees cannot transfer, copy or upload data such as Personally Identifiable Information, enterprises can reduce the chances of data exfiltration and data leakage.

 Laws like the GDPR also grant data subjects the right to request that their data be deleted.
 This means that companies must remove every copy of their data from their systems.
 This can be done with DLP tools that can scan all network computers, find predefined data and delete it where it is found.